Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_1.md

 A package manager is a program that handles the installation, updating, or removal of software on a system.
 It keeps track of a list of repositories, which are simply remote sources of packages you can download.

-The package manager that ships with Ubuntu is called the APT package manager, which stands for Advanced Package Tool. macOS does not ship with a package manager, but if you followed the guide in [Getting Started](../../getting_started/index.html), you should have the brew package manager.
+The package manager that ships with Ubuntu is called the APT package manager, which stands for Advanced Package Tool. macOS does not ship with a package manager, but if you followed the guide in [Getting Started](../../getting_started/index.html), you should have the homebrew package manager.

 ### APT